 (Alternatively, you can file a complaint with the federal Equal Employment Opportunity Commission (EEOC) since age discrimination is also prohibited by federal law.
 However, we find the CRD yields better results.)

-The CRD process
+The CRD Process

 In most age discrimination cases, you have three years to contact the CRD and file a pre-complaint inquiry.
 The complaint can be filed online, by phone, or using the form from the CRD website.
-The pre-complaint inquiry will initiate an intake interview with the CRD and help determine whether your complaint can be accepted for investigation.

-An investigator will contact you within 60 days and go over the details of the inquiry.
 If the CRD representative determines your complaint cannot be accepted, the matter will be dismissed, and you have the immediate “right to sue” your employer in court.
 If the representative accepts your pre-complaint inquiry, a complaint will be prepared for your signature and delivered to your employer.

-Answer and investigation
+Answer and Investigation

 After your employer responds to the complaint, the CRD will review the answer.
 In many cases, the CRD will offer dispute resolution services, which provides a way for you and your employer to negotiate a resolution to the complaint.
-If the complaint cannot be resolved through negotiations, the CRD will initiate an investigation.

-An age discrimination investigation will determine whether there was a violation of California law.
+If the complaint cannot be resolved through negotiations, the CRD will initiate an investigation to determine whether there was a violation of California law.
 If the investigation finds there was a violation, the case will go to the CRD Legal Division.
-If there is no violation, the case will be closed.
-After the case is closed, you have the immediate right to take your case to court.

 Mediation

 The CRD Legal Division requires you to go through mediation.
 Mediation is a type of alternative dispute resolution where a neutral mediator helps you and your employer come together to find a mutually agreeable solution.
-A benefit of mediation is that it allows your employer and you to come up with your own way to settle the dispute, without leaving it all up to a judge to decide the outcome.

 If you cannot settle the dispute through mediation, the CRD can file a lawsuit on your behalf against your employer.
 If the CRD does not pursue the claim, it will close the investigation, and you have the immediate right to file a lawsuit against your employer.

-Burdens of proof
+Burdens of Proof

 For you to win a CRD claim for age discrimination, California law requires showing that age was a “substantial motivating factor” in the improper employment action taken against you.

 Note that federal law has a higher burden of proof than California law.
 Federal law requires age to be the determining factor – meaning the adverse employment action would not have occurred but for your age.
-The lower burden under state law makes claims in California more employee-friendly and is another reason why we suggest going through the CRD rather than the EEOC.13

 Bypassing the CRD